-- Miscarriages and induced abortion affect a woman's body differently, but many studies have not distinguished between them. - Many women do not report miscarriages because they are unaware they have had them. - Abortions are often unreported because of the privacy of a woman's personal decision to end a pregnancy.
+- Miscarriages and induced abortion affect a woman's body differently, but many studies have not distinguished between them. - Many women do not report miscarriages because they are unaware they have had them.

-- Some studies have not examined the possibly different effects of abortion after or before a full-term pregnancy. - Other studies have not been careful to examine the impact of age at the time of abortion and age at the time of first childbirth. - Many studies have been too small to be statistically significant.
-(Wingo et al., 1997; NCI, 2010a).
+- Abortions are often unreported because of the privacy of the decision to terminate a pregnancy. - Some studies have not examined the possibly different effects of abortion after or before a full-term pregnancy. - Other studies have not been careful to examine the impact of age at the time of abortion and age at the time of first childbirth. - Many studies have been too small to be statistically significant.
+(Wingo et al., 1997; NCI, 2002).

-Three of the Strongest Studies Published to Date Show No Overall Relationship Between Abortion and Breast Cancer
+Three of the Strongest Studies Published to Date Show No Overall Relationship Between Induced Abortion and Breast Cancer

 One of the most highly regarded studies on abortion and breast cancer was published in the New England Journal of Medicine in 1997.
 This study of 1.5 million women found no overall connection between the two (Melbye et al., 1997).
-This study benefited from its size - 1.5 million women - and by linking data from the National Registry of Induced Abortions and the Danish Cancer Registry, thereby avoiding one of the pitfalls observed in some case-control studies - that women with breast cancer were more likely to recall having had an abortion than women without breast cancer, particularly because abortion had been illegal (Brody, 1997; Westhoff, 1997).
+This study benefited from its size - 1.5 million women - and by linking data from the National Registry of Induced Abortions and the Danish Cancer Registry, thereby avoiding one of the pitfalls observed in some case-control studies - that women with breast cancer were more likely to recall having had an induced abortion than women without breast cancer, particularly because abortion had been illegal (Brody, 1997; Westhoff, 1997).
 An accompanying editorial on the results of the study led the writer to conclude that, "in short, a woman need not worry about the risk of breast cancer when facing the difficult decision of whether to terminate a pregnancy" (Hartge, 1997).

 Another large cohort study was done in Sweden.
-It followed, for as long as 20 years beginning in 1966, 49,000 women who had abortions before the age of 30.
-Not only did the study show no indication of an overall risk of breast cancer after an abortion in the first trimester, but it also suggested that there could well be a slightly reduced risk.
-Among women who had given birth prior to an abortion, the relative risk for breast cancer was 0.58; for those who had never given birth, the relative risk was 1.09; for the total sample, the relative risk was 0.77 (Lindefors Harris et al., 1989).
+It followed, for as long as 20 years beginning in 1966, 49,000 women who had received abortions before the age of 30.
+Not only did the study show no indication of an overall risk of breast cancer after an induced abortion in the first trimester, but it also suggested that there could well be a slightly reduced risk.
+Among women who had given birth prior to induced abortion, the relative risk for breast cancer was 0.58; for those who had never given birth, the relative risk was 1.09; for the total sample, the relative risk was 0.77 (Lindefors Harris et al., 1989).
+In 2004, an international collaborative analysis of data about 83,000 women with breast cancer who were involved in 53 studies that took place in countries with liberal abortion laws found that pregnancies that end in abortion do not increase a woman's risk of developing breast cancer (Collaborative Group...2004).

-The risk of disease in one group, here in women who experienced an induced abortion, divided by the risk of disease in a control group.
+^{} The risk of disease in one group, here in women who experienced an induced abortion, divided by the risk of disease in a control group.
 If the relative risk is 1, both groups have the same likelihood of developing the disease.
 A number higher than 1 indicates an increased risk and a number lower than 1 indicates a decreased risk.